NOG01/pong-game/README.md

 # Pong Game

-A simple Pong game implemented in Python using the Turtle graphics module.
+A Pong game implemented in Python using the Turtle graphics module.

 ## Installation